|

 This

-selection has a submenu with three items:
+submenu has three items:

 WARTHOG-FORMAT TEXT FILE...
-For loading data
+For data

 files of any type -- as long as they are in Warthog binary format